dustinpfister/blog_posts/_posts/js-nth-root.md

 ## 1- The Nth root basics in javaScript

 In the Math object in core javaScript there are a number of useful methods that have to do with various subjects in math such a [Trigonometry](https://en.wikipedia.org/wiki/Trigonometry) such as [Math.atan2](/2019/03/19/js-math-atan2/), Math.cos, and so forth.
 There is also a square root method to work with, but there is not Cubed root, or Nth root method, so in this section I will be going over a simple way to go about making this kind of method when it comes to starting to create a collection of additional Math methods that might be needed here and there in various projects.

+Although I will be keeping the examples in this section fairly simple I assume that you have at least enough experience to know how to get to the point where you can start playing around with simple source cod examples.
+If not there is my [main getting started with javaScript type post](/2018/11/27/js-getting-started/), as well as my other post that is a great way to go about [getting started with the javaScript console](/2019/07/29/js-getting-started-javascript-console/) that involves using features of a web browser only.

 ### 1.1 - nth root and math pow